Hyperfoil/qDup/README.md

    - `file>xpath ++ value` - add value to the xpath matches
    - `file>xpath --` - delete xpath matches from their parents
    - `file>xpath @key=value` - add the key=value attribute to xpath matches
+   - `file>xpath -> stateName` - set stateName to the value found from xpath

 ## Monitoring
 ### Watching